openworm/openworm_docs/community.rst

 toctree are present in the same directory as index.rst.
 Under this, the next level of hierarchy is determined by `section headers <http://sphinx-doc.org/rest.html#sections>`_.
-In the `projects page <https://raw.github.com/openworm/openworm_docs/master/projects.rst>`_ we've used a non-standard practice by using a hidden toctree into the file, which is creating the next level of hierarchy in the sidebar.
+In the `projects page <https://raw.github.com/openworm/openworm_docs/master/projects.rst>`_ we've used a hidden toctree in the file, which is creating the next level of hierarchy in the sidebar.
 In that toctree, you can see an example of referencing the underlying directory structure (e.g. 'Projects/worm-movement').